CreatorSiSo/rym/readme.md

 ### Goals

+The language should be as powerful as possible while only providing a small set of consistent features.
+(Kinda like Go)

 - Features
   - Static types
+    - inferred
-  - Complex types (structs, enums, ..)
+  - Complex types
-  - Union types
+    - struct
+    - enum / tagged union
   - Iterators
-  - Inferred types
-  - Constant evaluation context
-  - Tryable chaining?
+  - Zig like comp time
-- Nice Development Experience
+- Nice developer experience
   - Informative errors and warnings
   - Builtin tools
     - First party REPL